perrybutler/dotnetsockets/README.md

 Simple Usage Scenario
 ---------------------

+The code snippet above demonstrates a very simple full lifecycle of the application:

-    ' create and start the server:
+    ' create a server and start it:
     Dim WithEvents server As New SocketServer
     server.StartServer()

-    ' create and connect a client to the server:
+    ' create a client and connect it to the server:
-    Dim client As New SocketClient("8989", "127.0.0.1") ' we'll be connecting to the server module running on localhost port 8989 client.ConnectToServer()
+    Dim client As New SocketClient("8989", "127.0.0.1")
-    client.SendMessageToServer("/say Hi there!")
-    client.DisconnectFromServer()
+    client.ConnectToServer()

+    ' send a message from the client to the server: client.SendMessageToServer("/say Hi server!")

+    ' at this point an event is raised at the server so our ' custom logic checks the message then does something...
+    (...)
+    Case "/say"
+        SendMessageToClient("/say Hi client!", current_client)
+    (...)

+    ' disconnect the client from the server client.DisconnectFromServer()

+    ' stop the server
     server.StopServer()

-The code snippet above demonstrates a very simple full lifecycle of the application: 1) Create a new instance of the SocketServer and start it, 2) Create a new instance of the SocketClient and connect it to the running server, 3) send a message from the client to the server, 4) disconnect the client from the server, 5) stop the server.